Platzhalten/Wolvlist/README.md

 | English | Completely         |
 | German  | Partially (canceld)|

-i only add german back when i am finshed with the Program
+I only add german back when I am finished with the Program

 ## branches
 There are usually 2 branches, the Master and the dev branch.